Processing Events with algorithms

 });

-• another simple example in C++ using the Camera class of SDK Driver API can be found in the Metavision Viewer page where we mention how a filter algorithm can be applied to the event stream.
+• another simple example in C++ using the Camera class of SDK Stream API can be found in the Metavision Viewer page where we mention how a filter algorithm can be applied to the event stream.

 • for even more examples in C++, refer to the Code Samples of the Advanced Modules